jrvalverde/AdaptiveDFBA/README.md

 that allows for greater versatility in controlling/steering dynamic FBA metabolic simulations.

-You will also find here data and an example driver script that can be used as a command line program to simplify adpative dynamic FBA calculations in most cases.
+You will also find here the banneR package (to print UNIX(TM)-like banners in R scripts, example data and an example driver script that can be used as a command line program to simplify adpative dynamic FBA calculations in most cases.